CasparKielwein/Aaargh/Races.md

-# Races
+# Ancestry
 ## Dwarf

-Stout and stubborn, warriors and craftsmen, Kings and Queens of Mountain Halls.
+Stout and stubborn, Warriors and Craftsmen, Kings and Queens of the Mountain Halls.

 ### Traits
 Speed: 25'